How to buy the best blood pressure monitor

 Arrhythmia doesn't usually have symptoms, so this may be a feature you'd value in keeping an eye out for potential problems and flagging them with your GP.

 But arrhythmia is a relatively rare problem, so you may think this feature is unnecessary.

 Do you need a mains adaptor for your blood pressure monitor?

 Blood pressure monitors use batteries – usually up to four AAA or AA.
 Some blood pressure monitors can also be plugged into the mains, but not all of these have a mains adaptor included.

 See our battery reviews, including AA and AAA batteries, to buy the best.

 The size of buttons and digits displayed on blood pressure monitors varies, so we’ve let you know where they are larger and therefore easier to see.

-Pros: This can be a real bonus if you’ve got a visual impairment, or simply don’t want to hunt for your reading glasses every time you take your measurements.
+This can be a real bonus if you’ve got a visual impairment, or simply don’t want to hunt for your reading glasses every time you take your measurements.

-Cons: This feature may be low on your list of priorities if you've got OK eyesight.
+However, this feature may be low on your list of priorities if you've got OK eyesight.

 Now find the perfect monitor by checking our blood pressure monitor reviews.